 It has micro electro-mechanical acceleration sensors that can distinguish your fido’s barks and other vocalizations, thereby eliminating false corrections caused by other noises like paw scratching or the barks of nearby dogs.
 And there’s a dial that allows you to set it to vibration only, manually adjusting the stimulation levels from 1 to 7, or use the Autorise stimulation mode instead to let it automatically increase the correction’s intensity as your talkative pup barks.

 What also makes this bark collar stand out from the rest is that it has a sleep mode.
 What that does is if the collar is motionless for a short period, it will power down itself to conserve the battery.

 What’s more, it has an in-built bark odometer that can help count the number of times your canine is corrected while you are away, which can be particularly useful if you set the stimulation level manually.
 For instance, if you put it on level 3 and find that your pup still barks as many times as they usually would, you know level 3 is not working for them, and you will then increase the stimulation level.

 Best for Large Dogs - SportDOG Brand SBC-10 NoBark Rechargeable Bark Control Collar

-Do you have a large, high-drive incessant barker and find that no-bark collars that emit lower static stimulation levels don’t affect them?
-Check out the SportDOG Brand SBC-10 NoBark Rechargeable Bark Control Collar, designed explicitly for those types of dogs.
+Do you have a large, high-drive incessant barker who doesn’t respond to no-bark collars that emit low static stimulation levels?
+If so, check out the SportDOG Brand SBC-10 NoBark Rechargeable Bark Control Collar, designed explicitly for those types of dogs.

 It features a progressive correction training mode, in which the static stimulation starts from level 1 and will subsequently increase each time your dog barks within 30 seconds of the previous bark.
 It also offers a programmable mode, giving you the ability to set the collar to a specific static intensity.
 Plus, with its patent-pending Silent Partner technology that can filter out other sounds to prevent false corrections.